dhall-lang/dhall-lang/docs/tutorials/Language-Tour.md

 ''
 ```

-You can think of the two single quotes on each side as "big double quotes" if
+You can think of two single quotes as "big double quotes" if you need a
-you need a convenient mnemonic for this feature.
+convenient mnemonic for this feature.

 Multi-line `Text` literals automatically strip leading indentation for all
 lines after the opening quotes, meaning that this expression